jdunkerley/jdunkerley/enso-advent-of-code-2022/post.md

 ![Fetching the data](./day_8_fetch_data.png)

 I chose to fetch the data directly from the website using `Data.fetch`.
 This API reads the URL, and if in a format Enso recognizes will automatically parse it.
 In this case, the data is just text.
-In this case, I wanted to parse the text into a 2D vector of integers, which is easily accomplished by breaking into lines (using `.lines`) and then parsing each character (the `.map s-> s.characters.map Integer.parse`).
+I wanted to parse the text into a 2D vector of integers, which is easily accomplished by breaking it into lines (using `.lines`) and then parsing each character (the `.map s-> s.characters.map Integer.parse`).

 The next task is to find how many trees are visible outside the grid.
 Taking just the horizontal scan, I build a small function (using the approach Jaroslav describes above by grouping nodes):